septentrio-gnss/mosaicHAT/README.md

 The second antenna is similar to first antenna except that ANT2 pad in mosaic is not internally ESD-protected and does not carry DC voltage by itself.
 Wherefore, both protection and DC biasing are needed.

 For ESD protection, TVS diode (SESD0402X1BN-0010-098) is used.
 TVS diode protects the module against sudden removal of the antenna.
-As any stubs branching out of the RF line could cause undesired reflections, TVS diode should be placed exactly on top of the RF trace.
+As any stubs branching out of the RF line could cause undesired reflections, TVS diode shoud be placed exactly on top of the RF trace.

 Biasing inductors are used to supply the ANT2 with DC voltage from ANT1 trace.
 Two inductors, one for each RF line, are used to avoid stubs and provide single tracks for RF signals.
 The inductor value is best to be around 33 nH with self resonant frequency of 1.4 GHz.
 A 100 nF bypass capacitor has been placed between inductors to filter out any AC noise.

 <img src="ant_board.png" width="60%">

+In the figure above:

+1. ANT1 RF trace.

+2. DC biasing circuit.

+3. ANT2 RF trace.

+4. VANT source headers.

+5. TVS diode.